mdcourse/mdcourse.github.io/docs/source/chapters/chapter4.rst

     - Initialize the system
     - Loop for a desired number of steps
         * Measure the force on each atoms
-        * Integrate the Newton's equation of motion
+        * Integrate the Newton s equations of motion
         * Increment the time